starshine-bcit/pympvremote/README.md

 - All buttons have tooltips which describes their function
 - Files can be played by double clicking on any of the list items
 - The play button starts the playlist you've created at the first item
-- You can paste a space separated list of URLs in the URLs tab, these will be persisted on your client machine
+- You can paste a line separated list of URLs in the URLs tab, these will be persisted on your client machine
 - Once a file is playing, the large horizontal scrollbar can be used to seek within the file
 - Toolbars can be dragged to any side of the window, if you don't like the  default position
 - Uploaded files are stored in the server's media directory, while 'streamed' files are cleared on each restart